 This eliminates the need to create specific processes, thus maintaining uniformity and consistency.
-Of course, it also improves the efficiency and thus helps to cut down operational costs.
+Of course, it also improves efficiency and thus helps to cut down operational costs.

-6. Time saving
+6. Time Saving:

-So far, we have emphasized on how an ERP allows you to store data centrally and streamline processes.
+So far, we have emphasized how an ERP allows you to store data centrally and streamline processes.
 However, yet another major benefit of it is that it speeds up the processes.